-Title: Y/503/5730 Deputise for the leader of a retail team Level: 3 Credit value: 11 GLH: 55 Learning outcomes The learner will: Assessment criteria The learner can: Understand the standards of performance required of own retail team when deputising for a team leader 1.1 Explain team leader responsibilities in relation to: health and safety equality, diversity and inclusion security staffing levels absence reporting timekeeping personal appearance handling customer complaints 1.2 Explain relevant legislation and regulations relating to the products the team sells 1.3 Explain the importance of setting an example to team members by following organisational procedures and policies at all times 2.
-Understand how to gain the co-operation of own retail team when deputising for team leader 2.1 Explain the challenges involved in temporarily managing peer colleagues 2.2 Explain how clear communication helps teams to work effectively 2.3 Explain why it is important for a team leader to be approachable and trustworthy, including the importance of maintaining confidentiality 2.4 Explain the importance of treating all team members fairly Be able to maintain the standards of performance of own retail team when deputising for a team leader 3.1 Communicate accurate information and instructions to the team 3.2 Set an example for own team by following organisational procedures and policies when deputising for a team leader
+Title: Y/503/5730 Deputise for the leader of a retail team Level: 3 Credit value: 11 GLH: 55 Learning outcomes The learner will: Assessment criteria The learner can: Understand the standards of performance required of own retail team when deputising for a team leader 1.1 Explain team leader responsibilities in relation to: health and safety equality, diversity and inclusion security staffing levels absence reporting timekeeping personal appearance handling customer complaints 1.2 Explain relevant legislation and regulations relating to the products the team sells 1.3 Explain the importance of setting an example to team members by following organisational procedures and policies at all times Understand how to gain the co-operation of own retail team when deputising for team leader 2.1 Explain the challenges involved in temporarily managing peer colleagues 2.2 Explain how clear communication helps teams to work effectively 2.3 Explain why it is important for a team leader to be approachable and trustworthy, including the importance of maintaining confidentiality 2.4 Explain the importance of treating all team members fairly Be able to maintain the standards of performance of own retail team when deputising for a team leader 3.1 Communicate accurate information and instructions to the team 3.2 Set an example for own team by following organisational procedures and policies when deputising for a team leader

-5. Be able to manage own performance when deputising for a team leader are having difficulty coping with their work, in ways suited to the individual and the situation 4.5 Communicate potentially sensitive information only to those who have a right to receive it 5.1 Manage own time to carry out other work duties when deputising for a team leader 5.2 Follow organisational procedures when problems arise when deputising for a team leader Additional information about this unit I Unit aim (s) This unit assesses the occupational competence of individuals who deputise for a team leader within a retail environment.
+3.3 Perform checks to ensure that team members follow organisational procedures and policies Be able to manage the morale of own retail team when deputising for a team leader 4.1 Allocate work tasks to team members in ways that attempt to maintain the morale of the team 4.2 Use methods to motivate own team that are suited to individual team members' existing levels of motivation and expertise 4.3 Praise good performance both to the individuals concerned and to management 4.4 Provide support to team members who are having difficulty coping with their work, in ways suited to the individual and the situation 4.5 Communicate potentially sensitive information only to those who have a right to receive it 5.
+Be able to manage own performance 5.1 Manage own time to carry out other work when deputising for a team leader duties when deputising for a team leader 5.2 Follow organisational procedures when problems arise when deputising for a team leader Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who deputise for a team leader within a retail environment.
 The competent individual is expected to be able to manage and motivate peer colleagues to carry out their day-to-day duties.
-Assessment requirements specified by a This unit requires workplace assessment of occupational competence. sector or regulatory body (if appropriate) Simulation is not allowed for any performance evidence within this unit.
-Skillsmart Retail's Assessment Principles for Retail Qualifications can be found on their website (www.skillsmartretail.com)
+Assessment requirements specified by a This unit requires workplace assessment of sector or regulatory body (if appropriate) occupational competence.
+Simulation is not allowed for any performance evidence within this unit.
+Skillsmart Retail's Assessment Principles for Retail Qualifications can be found on their website (www.skillsmartretail.com) Details of the relationship of the unit and N/A relevant national occupational standards